-The redevelopment of the Virgin Money Street Events has been embraced by artists and audiences alike, and we are proud to have improved accessibility on both the Royal Mile and Mound with accessible viewing areas and stages, BSL-interpreted performances, and sensory backpacks for children and adults on the autism spectrum.
+The redevelopment of the Virgin Money Street Events has been embraced by artists and audiences alike, and we are proud to have improved accessibility on both the Royal Mile and Mound with accessible viewing areas and stages, BSL-interpreted performances, and sensory backpacks for autistic children and adults.

 We continued to build our relationships with communities across Edinburgh, including some of the city’s most deprived areas.
 The Society has made a commitment to work with 31 charities across the city over the next five years: giving free access to shows and public transport for local people to come to the Fringe, connecting our charity partners with one another to share ideas and recommendations, and fostering meaningful collaborations between Fringe artists and Edinburgh citizens.

 More than anything, we want the experience of the Fringe to be excellent both on and off stage.
 The Society conducted the biggest independent survey of workers ever undertaken before this year’s Fringe, and we have been working closely with employers, venues and promoters ever since to champion best practice, address areas of concern and ensure that everyone has the best possible Fringe experience.

 We often talk about the Fringe as the world’s greatest platform for freedom of expression; a festival where everyone is welcome.
 These may sound like lofty ideals, but it is at the core of the Fringe’s identity and everything we do springs from these principles.
 It’s for this reason that we have set out our Fringe Blueprint of ambitions ahead of our 75th anniversary in 2022.
 You can find details of this on the next page; however, it is worth emphasising one key point.
 Like the Fringe itself, we can only achieve these ambitions with the help, guidance, creativity and commitment of our extended Fringe family.